 Even if we were stream walking and allowed our feet to get wet, the slippery bouldery stream beds (as if we were walking on bowling balls covered with soap) made us appreciate having the trekking poles to remain upright.

-Heck, I’ve even taken advantage of the extra legs to “spider” my way down semi-steep downhills or rocky declines, where I’d maintain at least two points of contact with the surface at all times.
+Heck, I’ve even taken advantage of the extra legs to “spider” my way down steep downhills (especially if there’s loose gravel making for slippery footing) or rocky declines, where I’d maintain at least two points of contact with the surface at all times.

 In addition to stability, trekking poles can also aid in weight distribution, shock absorption, and propulsion.